Dindigul

-Dindigul is believed to be an ancient settlement region and has been ruled at different times by the Cheras, Early Pandyas, Cholas, Pallava dynasty, the later Pandyas, the Madurai Sultanate, the Dindigul Sultanates, the Vijayanagara Empire, Madurai Nayak Dynasty, Chanda Sahib, the Carnatic kingdom and the British.
-Dindigul has a number of historical monuments, the Dindigul Fort being the most prominent.

 Industries in Dindigul include safety lock makers, leather tanneries, textile spinning, administrative services, agricultural trading, banking, agricultural machinery and educational services.
 Dindigul is upgraded to a municipal corporation.
 The city covers an area of 14.01 sqkm and had a population of 207,327 in 2011.
-Dindigul is well-connected by road and rail with the rest of Tamil Nadu.
-It is the 12th-largest urban agglomeration in the state and had a population of 292,512 according to Tamil Nadu's 2011 census.
+Dindigul is well-connected by road and rail with the rest of Tamil Nadu. it had a population of 292,512 according to Tamil Nadu's 2011 census.
 Dindigul has 200,000 hectares of cultivation land, and agriculture continues to be the main occupation of its inhabitants.
 Located between the Palani and Sirumalai Hills, Dindigul has a reserved forest area of 85 hectares.